TerrisZhao/pte-academic/WFD.md

 202. Newspapers are supported primarily by the sale of advertising space.
 203. Remember, the prestigious election of stewardship has strict eligibility criteria.
 204. The supposed benefits of space exploration are frequently questioned.
+205. Our view is that educational reforms have been inadequately implemented.
+206. Americans have typically defined the process of plant growth in quantitative terms.
+207. Please note that the submission deadlines are only negotiable in exceptional circumstances.